nikolay508/softuni-JS-fundamentals/README.md

-This repository represents my Mid-Exam exercises from the course "JavaScript Fundamentals" in SoftUni (Judge)
+This repository represents the Lab exersices and my Mid-Exam from the course "JavaScript Fundamentals" in SoftUni (Judge)